 Coach Penland joined the Wolves coaching staff in 2014.
 Since then he has taken a team through our program and as served as a pitching instructor for the organization.
 Currently, his role is the Director of Baseball Operations.
 He oversees the overall development of players, as well as scheduling and planning workouts and practices.
 His duties also include the overall vision and direction of the program, and office management.
 Justin is from Louisville, KY and played baseball at Butler High School.
 With the Bears he was a four-year starting pitcher and was a dominant force on the mound.
 Justin was a leader on and off the field and team captain.
 He was recruited by Spalding University and was a pitcher at the school from 2006-2009.
 He received All-Conference honors in 2006 and 2009 and was an Academic All-American in 2009.
 After graduation in 2009 with a Bachelor’s Degree in Business, he went on to coach at Desales High School and Butler High School.
 He resides in Louisville with his wife Jenny and sons Ace and Knox.

-Coach Baker is entering his fourth season as a member of the Wolves Baseball coaching staff.
-This season he is the head coach of the 13U Navy team and also the 13U division director.
+Coach Baker is entering his fifth season as a member of the Wolves Baseball coaching staff.
+This season he is the head coach of the 15U Navy team and is head coach of the 11u team.
 Jared is currently employed as the Athletic Director at Western High School where he has built a competitive athletic program the past three years.
 Prior to working at Western High School, Baker has been the head baseball coach at Atherton High School, Western High School and Moore High School.
 During his time as a head coach at Atherton High School, the team won their first district championship in over 25 years and Baker was named 7th Region Coach of the Year (2013).
 In his three years at Atherton he finished with a record of 54-49 with numerous players being named All-District, All-Region and many of them continuing to play baseball at the collegiate level.
 During Baker’s tenure at Moore High School, the Mustangs improved their win total each year.
 During his fourth season, Baker led Moore High School to their first Regional Tournament Appearance in over 30 years.
 Baker received his Bachelor’s Degree from the University of Louisville in Sports Administration in 2010 and later received his Master’s Degree in Special Education at Georgetown College.
 He currently resides in Louisville with his wife Katie and daughter Sloane.

 Coach Gangler was the first addition to Wolves coaching staff in 2012.
 He has been a head coach of three separate Wolves teams over his 7 years with us.
 He holds the record for most tournament championships as a coach, (Just ask him about it).
 Anthony has retired from being a head coach and in the 2020 season will act as a roving pitching and hitting instructor for the organization.
 Anthony grew up in Sandusky, Michigan and went to Sandusky High School.
 During his high school career, he was a three-time First Team All-State player and Two-time First Team All-State pitcher.
 After high school he went on to play at St. Clair County Community College in Michigan as a starting pitcher and closer for two years.
 He was then recruited and picked up by Spalding University in 2005.
 He was a relief pitcher his junior season, and in his senior year he won a starting pitcher role.
 Also, in his senior season he played center field and hit in the leadoff spot.
 Anthony received All-American honors as a Center fielder in his final season.
 After his playing career was over he became an assistant pitching and outfield coach at Spalding University.
 During this time he completed his Bachelor’s Degree in Business.
 Coach Gangler believes that wins are not as important as the development of young players and seeing them progress to the college level.